Foundational definitions

 • JSON-LD is Google's recommended format – keep it in sync with visible content

-• Test every page with the Rich Results Test before publishing
+• Test every page with the Rich Results Test before publishing, and after CMS / plugin updates

 Frequently asked questions